This section reviews the following Asset Liability Management (ALM) tools:

-Pension Funds and Insurance
+ALM Applications – Pension Funds and Insurance

-The example of the zero coupon bond mentioned earlier where a quantity of zero coupon bonds are purchased whose aggregate par value at maturity as well as time to maturity equals the liability payment amount and date respectively, is an example of both immunization (as durations are exactly matched) as well as portfolio dedication (cash flow matching).
-In cash flow matching each and every liability cash flow is matched with an equal asset cash flow.
+The example of the zero coupon bond mentioned earlier where a number of zero coupon bonds are purchased whose aggregate par value at maturity as well as time to maturity equals the liability payment amount and date respectively, is an example of both immunization (as durations are exactly matched) as well as portfolio dedication (cash flow matching).
+In cash flow, matching each and every liability cash flow is matched with an equal asset cash flow.
 This has the advantage of eliminating interest rate risk as asset cash flows face a much smaller or no risk of reinvestment as in the case of immunization.
-However as the frequency of liability payments increase it generally tends to get more costly than an immunization strategy.
+However, as the frequency of liability payments increase it generally tends to get more costly than an immunization strategy.

 - The first step in bond portfolio dedication is to determine the schedule of liability payments to be funded.

 - Step two is to specify portfolio constraints such as sector, quality, issuer and lot sizes.

 - An assumption regarding the reinvestment rate must also be made as it is not always possible to match the timing of payments and so excess funds need to be reinvested until the next liability payout date.
 It is desirable to have very little cash to reinvest each period as this reduces the reinvestment risk.

 The benefit of a dedicated portfolio is not only a reduction in interest rate risk but could also lead to a reduction in the actuarial liability of the pension fund/ insurance product.